 The government introduced a major amendment in the companies appointment and qualification of directors rules 2014 vide Notification dated 1st June 2022 as an additional measure for the security of India.
 The amendments have been made applicable with immediate effect from 1st June 2022.
 The following are the major changes: Consent to act as director: The...

 Mergers and acquisitions have been one of the most effective ways whether it’s about business expansion or eliminating competition.
 Also, strategic mergers with the intent to collaborate can help survive the cut-throat competition.
 However, mergers and acquisitions are complex transactions that involve multiple compliances under various laws.
-Here, we have covered key compliances for mergers...
+Here, we have covered compliances Checklist for merger and...

 The business landscape is rapidly changing as new ways of conducting business are emerging.
 As the business complexities increased, the existing accounting standards lacked provisions to cater to these changes.
 This gave rise to the Indian Accounting Standards, popularly known as Ind AS.
 Ind AS are the Indian version of International Financial Reporting Standards (IFRS)...